Decoding street network morphologies and their correlation to travel mode choice: Methodology for Theoretical Classification and Clustering of Urban Patterns

 The application of Principal Component Analysis (PCA) \citep{jolliffe2002} to the initial set of topological and spatial variables enabled the reduction of dimensionality, identifying a limited number of latent dimensions that capture most of the variability observed in urban morphology.
 To determine the appropriate number of components, we analyzed their explained variance and examined the exponential decrease in reconstruction error, adopting a $95\%$ explained variance threshold.
 This approach ensured a minimal loss of information while avoiding the inclusion of irrelevant components in the subsequent analysis.

 Although Table~\ref{tab:urban_metrics} defined conceptual groups to organize morphological properties, the PCA analysis shows that the empirical expression of these categories may vary depending on urban scale and internal heterogeneity.
 Nevertheless, the extracted dimensions tend to preserve the structural logic of the theoretical classification, suggesting a robust correspondence between conceptual patterns and actual urban configurations, without implying a rigid segmentation.
 Based on these dimensions, clustering techniques were applied to identify predominant morphological patterns, selecting the optimal number of clusters using metrics such as the silhouette score.
 Although the resulting groupings reflect configurations consistent with the theoretical framework, they should be understood as flexible structures in complex urban environments such as those with large territorial extensions or multilevel developments.
 Peripheral subgroups may emerge that, despite deviating from the cluster centroid, retain fundamental structural properties that justify their classification.
+All analyses were conducted in \texttt{Python 3.11} using the \texttt{OSMnx} and \texttt{scikit-learn} libraries.
+The complete reproducibility pipeline is available at \href{https://github.com/AppliedMechanics-EAFIT/urban_morphology}{the project's GitHub page}.